sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report bugs and unexpected behavior
+about: Report problems and unexpected behavior

 ---